AIO vs Air Cooler – Which Cooling Type Is Best For Your CPU?

 A fan CPU cooler with dual heatsink

 This wasn’t always the case.
-In the past, CPUs were much simpler and slower, requiring only a rudimentary heatsink without any kind of active cooling.
+In the past, CPUs were much simpler and slower, requiring only a fundamental heatsink without any kind of active cooling.
 In fact, some models could even run without a heatsink.
 If you tried that today, your PC would probably melt through the table.

-In 2025, consumer CPUs can have clock speeds of up to 5.0GHz (or more) and come with up to 16 cores and 32 threads.
+In 2025, contemporary CPUs can have clock speeds of up to 5.0GHz (or more) and come with up to 16 cores and 32 threads.
 To put this into perspective, 15 years ago, processors had no more than 2 cores.

 Thermal Performance